 Lisa McGovern is a Licensed Clinical Social Worker and a therapist in private practice in Nashville, Tennessee.
 She has been presenting on navigating personality differences for engaged couples since 2009 and has presented on ethics, self-care and treating trauma.
 She has practiced psychotherapy since 1991 in a variety of settings and has a passion for improving relationships and healing past wounds.
-She is certified in Imago Relationship Therapy and trauma treatment through EMDR.
+She is certified as an Advanced Clinician in Imago Relationship Therapy and trauma treatment through EMDR.

 She has a Bachelors in psychology from the University of Kentucky and a Masters in Social Work from the University of Tennessee.
 She specializes in helping people find balance in their lives and fulfillment in their relationships.
 By creating a safe and nurturing environment, she finds that through knowledge, gentle guidance and practicing self-care, many people can live a life that brings them peace and happiness.